 Some people will receive a Memory Maker card by mail, but most people don’t.
 You should make sure it shows up in your My Disney Experience account.

-Note: you should consider waiting until after package/room discounts have been released for your trip dates to add Memory Maker because modifying an existing resort reservation to use a promotion is much more difficult when you have Memory Maker than modifying one without it.
+Note: you should consider waiting until after package/room discounts have been released for your trip dates to add Memory Maker because modifying an existing resort reservation to use a promotion has at times been more difficult when you have Memory Maker than modifying one without it.

 How to get your Memory Maker photos after your trip

-After your trip, be sure to log on to your PhotoPass account (from your computer, not in the MDE app) well before your 45 day expiration and do these things:
+After your trip, be sure to log on to your PhotoPass account well before your 45-day expiration and do these things: